 III.
 Alcohol Not a Risk

-Standard drinks contain equivalent amounts of alcohol.
+Standard drinks have equal amounts of pure alcohol.
+It’s 0.6 ounce.